httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string as input_string, return a token. input_string is modified to remove the parsed value.

-1. If the first character of input_string is not ALPHA, fail parsing.
+1. If the first character of input_string is not ALPHA or "\*", fail parsing.
 2. Let output_string be an empty string.
 3. While input_string is not empty:
    1. If the first character of input_string is not in tchar, ":" or "/", return output_string.